zulip/zulip/docs/subsystems/logging.md

-The performance data details are particularly useful for investigating performance problems, since one can see at a glance whether a slow request was caused by delays in the database, in the markdown processor, in memcached, or in other Python code.
+The performance data details are particularly useful for investigating performance problems, since one can see at a glance whether a slow request was caused by delays in the database, in the Markdown processor, in memcached, or in other Python code.

 One useful thing to note, however, is that the database time is only